vim/vim/src/testdir/README.txt

 - See the start of runtest.vim for more help.

+TO ADD A SCREEN DUMP TEST:

+Mostly the same as writing a new style test.
+Additonally, see help on "terminal-dumptest".
+Put the reference dump in "dumps/Test_func_name.dump".

 TO ADD AN OLD STYLE TEST:

 1) Create test_<subject>.in and test_<subject>.ok files.